Why Study Sociology and Social Policy?

 Our Research in Sociology and Social Policy

-Currently we have a very active research environment within the School of History, Philosophy and Social Sciences pursuing numerous interdisciplinary streams of thought and involving sociologists and criminologists.
+Currently we have a very active research environment within the School of History, Law and Social Sciences pursuing numerous interdisciplinary streams of thought and involving sociologists and criminologists.
 We have a very active PhD culture in the School with current students researching areas of welfare inequality and social development.
 Former PhD students have explored food banks and social insecurity amongst other topics.
 We also have a flourishing MA culture with registered students representing many international countries, including Bangladesh, Pakistan and Saudi Arabia.